-After carefully considering the risks, timing, viability and potential impact on our stockholders of the alternatives potentially available to the Fund, our board of directors (the "Board") unanimously determined that the liquidation and dissolution of the Fund pursuant to the Plan of Liquidation and Dissolution is advisable and in the best interests of the Fund and our stockholders.
+After carefully considering the risks, timing, viability and potential impact on our stockholders of the alternatives potentially available to the Fund, the Board unanimously determined that the liquidation and dissolution of the Fund pursuant to the Plan of Liquidation and Dissolution is advisable and in the best interests of the Fund and our stockholders.
 THE BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" APPROVAL OF THE DISSOLUTION PROPOSAL.